mohoromitch/goblast/a10/report.md

 ### 3. Schema Design

-The EER model is displayed below:
+The EER model is displayed on the next page:

 ![EER diagram](images/eer.png)